chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: can you edit the file wall\_finder\_fsm.py and make it also utilize interface FindWall.srv ? make reference to wall\_finder.py
+# frage can you edit the file wall\_finder\_fsm.py and make it also utilize interface FindWall.srv ? make reference to wall\_finder.py